BartolomeoZisa/LLMDesignPatternRefactoring/README.md

 * `refactored/<filename>` – The refactored source code.
 * `parameters.json` – Metadata about the run (input paths, settings, etc.).

-All outputs are saved in a timestamped directory named as:
+All outputs are saved in a timestamped directory inside save_folder_path named as:

 ```
 <source_filename>_<pattern>_<model_name>_<timestamp>